foundriesio/docs/source/reference-manual/linux/preloaded-images.rst

 :ref:`factory-config.yml <def-containers>` in ci-scripts.git with::

  containers:
-  preload: true
+   preloaded_images:
-  assemble_system_image: true
+     enabled: true

-  # Optional: The list of apps to preload can be set globally with:
+  # Optional: The list of apps to preload can be with:
+  # containers:
-  # params:
+  #   preloaded_images:
-  #   APP_SHORTLIST: "money-making-app,debug-tools"
+  #     shortlist: "money-making-app,debug-tools" "money-making-app,debug-tools"

 For simple workflows this may suffice.
 It will cause every Target built in the Factory to include and enable **all** Compose Apps.